dl9lj/station/README.md

 shows the modification inside the antenna tuner.
 I have placed an small PCB with the driver opamp between microcontroller and socket.
-So I have all required signals available (5V, GND, ADC inputs for FWD and REF).
+So I have all required signals available (5V, GND, FWD- and REF signal).
 The opamp will be used to drive FWD and REF signals over the cable to the Arduino.